Procession of the Christs of Izalco: Exploring Salvadorans Traditions and Preserving Heritage

 SEE ALSO: Holy Week in El Salvador: A Vibrant Celebration of Faith and Tradition

 The 12 images of the crucified Christ, embellished with palms and flowers, are prominently displayed.
-This procession holds the distinction of being the longest in duration across El Salvador.
+This procession is the longest in El Salvador.

 SEE ALSO: Exploring El Salvador Culture: Embracing Vibrant Customs and Traditions with Warm-hearted People

-In 2023, the Salvadoran Legislative Assembly declared the Procession of the Christs as an Intangible Cultural Heritage of El Salvador.
-This initiative aims to celebrate and rescue the customs and traditions of the country.
+In 2023, the Salvadoran Legislative Assembly declared the Procession of the Christs an Intangible Cultural Heritage of El Salvador.
+This initiative aims to celebrate and preserve the country’s customs and traditions.